 The walking surface of the treads and landings of stairways shall be sloped no steeper than one unit vertical in forty-eight units horizontal (two per cent slope).

 Handrails shall be provided on at least one side of each continuous run of treads or flights with four or more risers.

 (1) Handrail height, measured vertically from the sloped plane adjoining the tread nosing, or finish surface of ramp slope, shall not be less than thirty-four inches (864 mm) and not more than thirty-eight inches (965 mm).

 (2) Handrails for stairways shall be continuous for the full length of the flight, from a point directly above the lowest riser of the flight.
 Handrail ends shall be returned or shall terminate in newel posts or safety terminals.
-Handrails adjacent to a wall shall have a space on not less than one and one half inch (38 mm) between the wall and the handrails.
+Handrails adjacent to a wall shall have a space of not less than one and one-half inch (38 mm) between the wall and the handrails.

 (a) Handrails shall be permitted to be interrupted by a newel post at the turn.

-(c) Two or more separate rails shall be considered continuous if the termination of the rails occur over a single tread and within four inches ( 101.6 mm) of each other.
-If the transitioning between a wall-mounted rail shall return to the wall.
+(c) Two or more separate rails shall be considered continuous if the termination of the rails occurs over a single tread and within four inches (101.6 mm) of each other.
+If the transition occurs between a wall mounted handrail and handrail/guardrail combination, the wall mounted handrail shall return into the wall.

 (H) Handrail grip size.

 All required handrails shall be of one of the following types or shall be equivalent graspability.

 (1) Type I. Handrails with a circular cross section shall have an outside diameter of at least one and one-fourth inches (32 mm) and not greater than two inches (51 mm).
 If the handrail is not circular, it shall have a perimeter dimension of at least four inches (102 mm) and not greater than six and one-fourth inches (160 mm) with a maximum cross section dimension of two and one-fourth inches (57 mm).